-> Terms can be added in several ways.
+Terms can be added in several ways.
 The easiest way is to keep adding terms with each project you translate.
-While you are translating a project into a certain language, you can translate the terms as well within the project.
+While you are translating a project into a certain language, you can also translate the terms within the project.
 These project terms will then be added to your terminology repository.

 What if you make a mistake?
 Don’t worry.
 You can always browse your terminology repository online and make any necessary changes from your browser.
 No additional software needed!

-Keep in mind, however, that you are working on a terminology repository, not a Translation Memory (read about the differences between these two here).
+Keep in mind, however, that you are working on a terminology repository, not a Translation Memory (read about the differences between the two here).
 It should only contain individual terms, or very specific phrases (2-3 words).

 Do’s and Don’ts